-As cute and addicting as Cameron’s version of Titanic is, the true story is far more compelling and real.
-An interracial couple was completely eliminated from the script.
-They were historically significant, equally romantic, and coincidentally or otherwise, had a very similar fate as Leo and Kate on the boat!
+As cute and addicting as Cameron’s version of Titanic is, the true story is far more compelling.
+A real-life interracial couple aboard the ship was completely eliminated from the script.
+They were historically significant, equally romantic, and coincidentally or otherwise, had a very similar fate as Leo and Kate on the boat.

 Who Is Joseph Philippe Lemercier Laroche?

 Mr. Laroche was born to an affluent family in Cap-Haïtien, Haiti on May 26, 1886.
-His uncle Cincinnatus Leconte was the President of Haiti for one year (1911-12).
+His uncle, Cincinnatus Leconte, was the President of Haiti for one year (1911-12).
 Laroche was sent to Beauvais, France in 1901 by his parents when he was 14.
-France is of course Haiti’s former imperial occupier.
+France is of course the former imperial occupier of Haiti.
 He studied engineering while in France, according to the Titanic Historical Society.